In this WooCommerce hosting review, we’ll test out Kinsta’s Starter plan on a WooCommerce store to gauge website performance.

 Plans and Pricing

-Kinsta offers ten pricing plans for managed WordPress and WooCommerce hosting:
+Kinsta offers different plans for single and multiple sites to WordPress and WooCommerce projects:

 Here’s a quick overview of the different plans Kinsta offers:

-All plans come with the white-labeled caching plugin, automated daily backups, self-healing technology, and more.
+All plans come with free CDN, free wildcard SSL, white-labeled caching plugin, automated daily backups, self-healing technology, enterprise-level Cloudflare integration, built-in APM tool, automatic daily backup, free migrations and more.

 Conclusion